industrialinternet/ui-RED/README.md

 We’ve attempted to make the framework as simple as possible.
 We hope, allowing inquisitive NRers to develop their own widgets and Web Apps.
 To that end we have avoided using modern client side frameworks such as Angular.js.
-If fact many will find our client side bindings very Old Hat! this is intentional.
+If fact many will find our client side bindings very Old Hat, this is intentional!

 ui-RED is based on a simple JSON based definition and datastore.
 It provides an in-memory and persisted data for the UI.